Smellen/ElBot/README.md

 * Remove all hardcoded values, they should be read from settings/configs.
 * Proper README
 * Update the !help command with a full list.
 Read from config not hard coded.
-* Move weather API calls into a seperate class.
 * Use Python coding standards.
 * Unit tests?